Take Me Bak 'OME

 They had follow-up No4 hit with "Look Wot You Dun" in the Spring of 1972.

 I liked "Coz I Luv You" and "Look Wot You Dun" but I never purchased them initially.
 The first single I bought was "Take Me Bak Ome".
-I had seen the band perform on a tv programme called "2Gs and the Pop People" (a series hosted by the 2nd Generation dance troupe - which had featured guests every week) and was I was hooked.
+I had seen the band perform on a tv programme called "2Gs and the Pop People" (a series hosted by the 2nd Generation dance troupe - which had featured guests every week) and I was hooked.

 I then bought "Mama Weer All Crazee Now" and all the Slade singles right up until their last release "Universe" in 1991.